kylrth/kylrth.github.io/content/book/crito.md

 >
 > SOCRATES: I only wish it were so, Crito; and that the many could do the greatest evil; for then they would also be able to do the greatest good---and what a fine thing this would be!
 But in reality they can do neither; for they cannot make a man either wise or foolish; and whatever they do is the result of chance.

 Socrates seems to view the opinions of the masses to be unimportant because they are unwise.
-I don't understand why Socrates believes that the actions of the masses are the result of chance.
+Socrates seems to believe that the actions of the masses are the result of chance because they don't have knowledge of the good that would allow them to do good or evil.

 ## "death or any other calamity"